Don't Be: Themes and analysis

 According to Virginie Nebbia, Arael's attack shows how Angels are increasingly curious about human beings and their feelings, although it is not clear whether they act out of pure instinct or through premeditation.
 Arael's psychological contact technique is subsequently used by two Angels, Armisael and Tabris.
+For Alba G. Torrents, Arael's psychic attacks scene is reminiscent of the fort-da game and the repetition compulsion, two mechanisms analyzed by psychoanalyst Sigmund Freud through which subjects attempt to master loss.
 The episode also reveals that the Spear of Longinus is an essential element for Seele to realize the Human Instrumentality Project, a plan to artificially evolve humanity and unite it into a single divine being.
+Despite Fuyutsuki's objections, Gendo uses the Spear against Arael, sending it into lunar orbit and rendering it irretrievable.
 For Redmond, the loss of a monopoly on the Spear constitutes "Seele's ultimate nightmare scenario".
 Seele is furious with Gendo after he uses the Spear against Arael, and it becomes clear that Gendo has his version of Instrumentality in mind.
-When Rei descends with the Eva-00 to a giant locked in Nerv, believed to be the first Angel Adam, Misato protests that doing so may set off the Third Impact, but the order cannot be overruled and Misato is left feeling that everything she has learned is false.
+When Rei descends with the Eva-00 to a giant locked in Nerv, believed to be the first Angel Adam, Misato protests that doing so may set off the Third Impact, but the order cannot be overruled, and Misato is left feeling that everything she has learned is false.
 After the loss of the Spear, Seele changes its plans, and in The End of Evangelion uses the Eva-01 instead to realize Instrumentality.
 Fabio Bartoli also linked the scene in which the Spear heads towards the Moon to "Fly Me to the Moon", the series' closing theme song.
+According to scholar Luka Perušić, through Asuka's mental breakdown in the episode, the viewer can see what happens when the AT Field, which in the series is described as the Angels' physical barrier and the emotional barrier that holds an individual's psyche together, collapses.